tdpreece/TestObjectBuilderCsharp/README.md

             Assert.AreEqual(1, aClassInstance.X);
 ```

-If this is still too much work this Project you can make use of the
+If this is still too much work you can make use of the
 TestObjectBuilderBuilder, which creates TestObjectBuilders for you
 at run time.
 The following code creates a TestObjectBuilder that
 looks the same as ProductBuilderUsingBaseClass.